Deekshantiiitd/Influence-Network-in-Twitter/README.md

 # Influence-Network-in-Twitter
-Identify the twitter user ia an influencer or non-ifluencer.
+Problem statement
+How to use tweet, retweet and user data to identify and characterize the user is influencer or not?

+**Sentiment
+conatains the code to analyze the sentiment of the tweets.